Orphan wells in Alberta, Canada: Potential geothermal conversion of orphan wells in Alberta

 The bottom hole temperatures (BHT) of wells within reasonable proximity to Albertan communities are, at best, sufficient for heating.
 Communities on the western side of Alberta are more likely to benefit from geothermal conversion for direct heat purposes.
 Previous projects in the United States have shown that temperatures around 80 °C are feasible for direct heating of institutions and district heating.
 Another study also reported the use of a low-temperature geothermal well in China for heating within its proximity.

 There was a recent push by the US Department of Energy to investigate the feasibility of Deep Direct-Use (DDU) of low temperature geothermal resources.

 Responses

 Critics blame the self-regulating nature of energy industry and its close relationship with provincial regulatory bodies for the lack of enforcement of existing regulations which allows oil and gas companies to avoid paying for the clean up.
 Others say it is a lack of political will to be more proactive in establishing public policies that would remediate the situation.
 Suggested solutions to the orphaned and abandoned well crisis, include ensuring that there is enough funding attached to each wellsite for its cleanup paid by those who profited from oil and gas revenue for decades, and enforcing a "use-it-or-lose-it policy as is the case in the neighbouring oil-producing state, North Dakota.

+On March 23, 2023 Alberta auditor general, Doug Wylie, published another report critical of the United Conservative Party's (UCP) neglect of orphan wells and other oil patch liabilities in the province.
+The report said that even though the number of inactive wells increased every year since 2000—except for the year that the federal government provided $1.2 billion dollars—operators still have no timelines for site remediation.
+Two major issues have not been dealt with—"so-called 'legacy sites' and "inadequate security collected".
+Current AER liability management processes to mitigate risks "associated with closure of oil and gas infrastructure" are not "well-designed" and are not effective.
+Martin Olszynski, a University of Calgary resource law professor said the audit shows that this is more than mere "bureaucratic incompetence"; it reveals that the AER has been "captured" by the oil and gas industry.
+He said the UCP has refused "to do anything that might cost the industry money".
+Kathleen Ganley the official opposition energy critic, said that the UCP has failed to protect taxpayers and is damaging the reputation of Alberta's energy industry's reputation.